in

 Startups & Stops Fewer and so reduces wear and tear More startups and stops, depending on the demand

 On the other hand, the standard pressure well pump may be used by small households that do not require high demand.
-So if that fits you, the standard pump can still be considered.
+So if that fits you, the standard can still be considered.

 Visit our heat pump water heaters pros and cons guide for more related content.